baobuiquang/baobuiquang.github.io/_posts/Blog/2021-03-25-publish-your-package.md

 ---
 layout: post
-title: "How to publish your package to the most popular package manager - npm"
+title: "How to publish your package to npm - Node.js Package Manager"
 date: 2021-03-25 20:00:00 +0700
 author: "Bui Quang Bao"
-tags: technology web npm
+tags: technology web npm tutorial
 series:
 preview: "npm is a package manager for the JavaScript programming language. npm is the command line client that allows developers to install and publish packages - packaged modules of code. npm is an open source project and free to use.
 In this post, I will show you how to publish a package to the most popular package manager - npm."
 ---